nmrML/nmrML/ontologies/readme.txt

 So lets stick to the names for the moment and just alter their definitions to be more explicit.

-List of terms required by current XSD: these were bookmarked in the new nmrTab
+List of terms required by current XSD: these were bookmarked in CV (annotation property) and are visible in the new nmrTab

-CVTermType occurrences:
+CVTerm occurrences:
 buffer-->buffer
 solvent-->solvent
 concentration standard type-->calibration compound , what is chemical shift reference ?
 What calibration_reference_shift under calibration compound ? concentration standard name	we here see a use-mention problem arising for the CV.
-The xsd should probably change here to avoid this. encoding method (Quadrature detection method)	is this the same as for encoding scheme ? sample container
+The xsd should probably change here to avoid this. encoding method (Quadrature detection method)	is this the same as encoding method ? sample container-->NMR_sample_holder
-(spectrum) y axis type
-post acquisition solvent suppression method	Two usages in xsd, but with differrent type ? calibration compound	Two usages in xsd, but with differrent type ? data transformation method
-(spectral) projection method
-spectral denoising method
-window function method
+(spectrum) y axis type-->coordinate system descriptor post acquisition solvent suppression method	Two usages in xsd, but with differrent type ?  -->solvent suppression method calibration compound	Two usages in xsd, but with differrent type ?-->calibration compound data transformation method-->data transformation method (spectral) projection method-->projection method spectral denoising method-->spectral denoising method window function method-->window function method baseline correction method-->baseline correction sample type-->NMR sample

-baseline correction method
+CVParam occurrences:
+file content-->data file content software type-->software
+source file type-->data file attribute (needs refactoring) instrument configuration type-->instrument configuration processing method type-->data processing method

 CVParamType occurrences:
-chemical shift standard
-solvent suppression method
-encoding scheme (Quadrature detection method) window function parameter
+chemical shift standard-->chemical shift standard solvent suppression method-->solvent suppression method encoding scheme (Quadrature detection method)-->encoding method window function parameter-->window function parameter

 CVParamWithUnitType occurrences:
 CVParamWithUnitType is currently not used in the xsd and dangling !
 I assume ValueWithUnitType substitutes it ?

+UserParamType occurrences:
+No CV terms needed

 ValueWithUnitType occurrences:
 These will have to be used from the Unit ontology.

-CVParam:
-file content
-software type
-source file type
-instrument configuration type
-processing method type

-UserParamType:
-...

-...